monadicsystems/okapi/docs/index.md

          "Not Good!"
    ```

-   More information about *Responders* and *ResponderHeaders* is available in the Handler section.
+   More information about *Responders* and *AddHeader* is available in the Handler section.

 ### Handler